andrea-vega/message-format-translate-json/README.md

 # message-format-translate-json
 Translates a json file with messageformat values into the specified languages.
 Uses translate-json and intl-messageformat-parser npm modules.

-This script is useful while in development of i81n MessageFormat documents to get a quick and dirty translation while working around variables and pluralization.
+This script is useful while in development of i18n ICU MessageFormat documents to get a quick and dirty translation while working around variables and pluralization.

 Values are aggressively cached to prevent duplicate calls.